 Madrid to Lisbon via Avila, Salamanca, and/or Coimbra

 The most popular route from Spain to Portugal is from Madrid to Lisbon.
 It is possible to take a direct train from Madrid to Lisbon, but with the train stopping at such interesting destinations as Avila, with its amazingly well-preserved city walls, Salamanca with its famous Plaza Mayor, and the fascinating university city of Coimbra in Portugal, why not make a couple of stops?

-The train journey is actually not quite the quickest route to Lisbon from Madrid as it takes the long way round to get to Lisbon, though it is the more comfortable way.
+The train journey is actually not quite the quickest route to Lisbon from Madrid as it takes a long way round to get to Lisbon, though it is the more comfortable way.
 Read on below for the slightly quicker way.

-Madrid to Lisbon via Merida and/or Caceres By Train and Bus
+Madrid to Lisbon via Merida and/or Caceres by Train and Bus